cutelabnyc/messedup-diy/README.md

 ### 8. Fit the LEDs.

+**Be careful of LED orientation!** LEDs have a polarity, and will not work if connected backwards.
+Luckily, they won't be damaged if you do, so you can reverse them if you make the mistake.
+But it's easy to damage the board or parts while fixing the mistake, so it's best to get it right from the start.

 The cathode of the LED should be placed in the square hole on the PCB.

-LEDs have multiple polarity markings.
-Our [LED Polarity Guide](img/led-polarity-diagram-20240328-2.png) shows all of these.
+LEDs have multiple polarity markings, which are show in our [LED Polarity Guide](img/led-polarity-diagram-20240328-2.png).
 Here's the same info in text form: the flat side of of the casing marks the cathode.
 The shorter leg also marks the cathode.
 VERY rarely, an LED is made incorrectly and these don't line up.
 In that case, you'll need to look at the Anvil and Post inside the case/lens to confirm the polarity.

+D1-D5 are green LEDs.
+D6 and D7 are yellow LEDs.
+You can use different color LEDs if you want, but the resistor values for each LED were chosen for the original colors, so the brightness will vary.

 ![](img/IMG_3477.png)